-You are approaching a highly significant time in your education at Whitburn Church of England Academy; by the end of the spring term you will have considered and chosen the courses you will take for your GCSEs.
+You are approaching a significant time in your education at Whitburn Church of England Academy; by the February half term you will have considered and chosen the courses you will take for your GCSEs.

-During the spring term you should discuss your ideas with your parents / carers to help clarify your thoughts about which options to choose.
+During the next few weeks you should discuss your ideas with your parents / carers to help clarify your thoughts about which options to choose.
 We hope that you will seek help and advice about your GCSEs.
 Your Head of Learning and Form Tutor will be very pleased to discuss any issues with you.
 Your subject teachers will be happy to give you information about their subject areas.